infinitnet/content-update-scheduler/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/content-update-scheduler` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Each page and post now has a 'Scheduled Content Update' link where you can schedule the content updates.
+3. Each page and post now has a 'Schedule Content Update' link where you can schedule the content updates.
 Click on it.
 4. Select the date and time and then save as draft.

 == Frequently Asked Questions ==